-The Vietnamese government’s recent multiple-entry visa initiative has made it more convenient than ever before to twin a trip to Vietnam with a visit to one of its neighbours.
+The Vietnamese government’s recent multiple-entry visa initiative has made it more convenient than ever before to twin a trip to Vietnam with a visit to one of its neighbors.
 With such an exciting and attractive variety of nearby destinations – ever-more accessible thanks to a rapidly developing aviation industry – Vietnam is an ideal hub for your next South East Asian adventure.
-Here are some of our favourite places to twin with a trip to Vietnam, all just a short flight away…
+Here are some of our favorite places to twin with a trip to Vietnam, all just a short flight away…

 To the east lies Laos, Vietnam’s ‘little spoon’.
-Land-locked and laid-back, Laos is often overlooked in favour of its neighbours – and, we think, is much better for it.
+Land-locked and laid-back, Laos is often overlooked in favor of its neighbors – and, we think, is much better for it.
 Laos retains a genuine and authentic rural charm that has been lost elsewhere in Asia; Vientiane is probably the quietest capital in the region, a world away from the buzz of Bangkok or the hastiness of Hanoi or Ho Chi Minh City.

 As any local will tell you, PDR (People’s Democratic Republic) actually stands for ‘Please Don’t Rush’.
 Luang Prabang is a traditional treasure-trove, where orange-clad monks breeze past the many Buddhist temples and the legacy of the French colonial days lives on through the exquisite cuisine and the (now revamped) houses and villas.
 Not everything moves at a steady pace: river caves, white-water rapids, jungle ziplines, and jungle trekking are on offer for the adventure-seeker.

 In love with Lao already?
 Get in touch to explore further.